T - 24 hours until your dentist appointment. You're in panic mode.

 Both men and women have emphasized the importance of good dental hygiene when looking for a date.
-There are people who are happy to overlook yellowed teeth and even bad breath, but the vast majority are turned off by it.
+There are people who are happy to overlook yellowed teeth and even bad breath, but the vast majority with working noses are turned off by it.

-The pain of an impacted tooth, a cavity, or an infected tooth can be unbearable at times, yet it’s a pain that someone with poor dental hygiene is constantly exposing themselves to.
+The pain of a cavity, an impacted tooth, or an infected tooth can be unbearable at times, and it’s a pain that someone with poor dental hygiene is constantly exposing themselves to.

+No one enjoys getting root canals or having their teeth pulled.
 So, to be free of pain and expensive dental treatments, and to reap a host of other benefits, make sure you brush your teeth regularly.